Keyboard shortcuts

 IDSeverityRule

-MSL-R001errorEntry block: - [DISPLAY_ID] with indented body.
+MSL-R001errorEntry block: - [DISPLAY_ID] with indented body (Reference-entry body is optional).

-MSL-R004errorTyped entry: exactly one Id: per entry.
+MSL-R003errorExactly one Id: attribute per entry.

 MSL-R005errorULID unique across repository.

-MSL-R006errorDisplay ID unique within project.
+MSL-R006errorDisplay ID unique within project and registry chain.

 MSL-R011errorNo emphasis inside entry blocks.